thevickypedia/none-shall-pass/README.md

 # This workflow checks out code and scans the hyperlinks in
 # markdown files for broken links

-name: Validate hyperlinks on markdown files
+name: Validate hyperlinks in markdown files

 on:
   push: